Renoria/robofuse/wiki/Background-Mode.md

 ### Managing the background process

-To check if Robofuse is running:
+To check if robofuse is running:
 ```bash
 ps aux | grep robofuse
 ```

-To stop the Robofuse process:
+To stop the robofuse process:
 ```bash
 pkill -f "python3 robofuse.py --watch"
 ```